 However, he was particularly interested in telling his spiritual adventures and in 2000 Richard produced his own version of his life, entitled ‘A Spiritual Odyssey’.

 Richard’s autobiography is a fascinating account of Richard’s thoughts and explorations of spirituality over his long life.
 Near the end he writes :

 ‘I hope that this short book may be of value to lay people and especially to those like myself, who are of an inquisitive nature, and want to know what is God’s will for us on our Christian pilgrimage.’

 He was indeed spiritually inquisitive, and he always kept to his promise to try and help young people find both themselves and God.
 It was a privilege to be his friend.
 Richard passed away in 2004 at the age of 97.

 I never did write my intended article.
 However, my notes and recordings of the interviews now form part of the Phillimore Papers archived in the Hampshire Records Office.
-So too does ‘A Spiritual Odyssey’.
-However, I am hoping to find an electronic copy and post it here.
+So too does ‘A Spiritual Odyssey’, which you can read here via the Menu tabs.